UC-Davis-molecular-computing/scadnano/README.md

 There are different edit modes available, shown on the right side of the screen.
 Currently most of them are mutually exclusive, so selecting one will unselect the others.
 However, a few can be on simultaneously.
 Each edit mode has a keyboard shortcut that can be used to toggle it, shown in parentheses in the application's display.

 * **(s)elect:**
   This is similar to the Select edit mode in cadnano.
 It allows one to select one or more items and delete, move, or copy/paste them.
-Which are allowed to be selected depends on the "Select Mode", shown below the Edit modes.
-Some of these are mutually exclusive as well.
+Which are allowed to be selected depends on the "Select Mode", shown when in select edit mode or rope select edit mode.
+Some of the select modes are mutually exclusive as well.

   A single item can be selected by clicking.
 Multiple items can be selected by pressing Shift (to add to the selection) or Ctrl (to toggle whether an item is selected) and clicking multiple items.
 Ctrl+A will select all selectable items in the design.
 If Shift or Ctrl is pressed while in select mode, one can use the mouse/touchpad to click+drag to select multiple items by drawing a rectangular box.
 See also "rope select" mode, described below, for a more flexible way to select many items by drawing an arbitrary polygon (useful for selecting many items lined up diagonally, for instance).